stianeklund/pacman-rs/README.md

 A WIP Zilog Z80 CPU Emulator & Pacman arcade emulator written in Rust

-Compatible with Windows, Linux & Mac OS
+Compatible with Windows, Linux, & Mac OS

 ## Emulator compatibility

-* This is a work in progress project and does not run any games or pass major CPU tests, yet.
+* This is a work in progress project ported from [eighty-eighty](https://github.com/stianeklund/eighty-eighty) and does not run any games, yet.
+* Interrupts not implemented.
+* Passes the preliminary z80 tests & CPUTEST by SuperSoft Associates.